 Posted on

 The essence of our know-how

-The packaging of our bottles is much more than a simple formality: it reflects our demand for quality and our commitment to authentic and sustainable champagne.
+The design of our bottles is more than just a formality: it reflects our high standards of quality and our commitment to authentic, sustainable champagne.

-Every detail counts, so that when you open a bottle of Champagne Aspasie, the experience is as elegant as it is delicious!
+Every detail counts to ensure each experience is as elegant as it is delicious!

+Posted on